 Another thing to consider- if you do decide to start the activity in the days or weeks leading into the end of the year, you could still save the read aloud for the very last day.
 After you have read the book aloud, you might say something like, “Remember that mailbox you made and all of those special letters you wrote to your classmates?
 You will all get to take them home today and save them, so you can always remember our class family.”

 A Letter From the Teacher

 When you talk about the letters to and from their peers, you could also add, “Not only do you have a letter from each of your classmates, but I have also written a special letter to each of you as well, just like in the book.”
 You might hold up a copy of one to show them.

 Here is a template that you could use for your own letter to your students.
 You could handwrite each letter, or type it right onto the template.

 Set aside some time on the last day for everyone to walk around the room and “deliver” their letters to everyone’s mailboxes.
 It would be very similar to Valentine’s Day, when the kids pass out Valentines.
 You can put the letters you’ve written in each of the students’ mailbox as well.

 And then when it’s time to say good-bye at the end of the day, your students can walk out the door with their mailboxes in hand.
 They get to go home with treasured mementos from their classmates and teacher.
 Warm fuzzies all around (and celebrations all around…it’ll be official that you just survived another school year)! 😉

 Where can I get the activity and the book?

-If you’re in need of more activities for the end of the school year, here’s one that goes along with one of my other books, Our Class is a Family.
+If you’re in need of additional ideas for the end of the school year, I’ve shared 9 more of my favorites in this blog post: